-In his award-winning research, he examines the actions that leaders take within complex and dynamic business environments.
+Chris P. Long is the Paul Naughton Professor of Management and the Director of the Executive-in-Residence Program at The Peter J. Tobin College of Business at St. John's University.
+In his award-winning research, Chris examines the actions that leaders take within complex and dynamic business environments.
 His work is aimed at helping leaders understand how to leverage their personal capabilities and optimize their efforts to achieve a wide range of performance objectives.